Two weeks ago, at the very nice time of 4:20 AM, I polished off my last bottle of gin. Hopefully ever.

 One would think that governments, which both regulate and derive considerable tax revenue from the alcohol industry, would properly inform the public of health risks.
 As it turns out, they've largely abdicated the role, leaving alcohol producers to set the terms.

-“The government has more liability than the liquor industry in not informing consumers,” said Timothy Stockwell—director of the Canadian Institute for Substance Use Research and psychology prof at the University of Victoria—in an interview with VICE Canada.
+“The government has more liability than the liquor industry in not informing consumers,” said Timothy Stockwell, director of the Canadian Institute for Substance Use Research and psychology prof at the University of Victoria, said in an interview with VICE Canada.
 “One day it will happen that citizens, as they did with tobacco, will sue Canadian governments for not requiring that they are informed about real proven risks to their health and well-being.”

 According to a 2010 study by legendary neuropsychopharmacologist David Nutt, alcohol abuse is more harmful to the user and society than every other major drug including heroin and crack cocaine.
 Such impacts often manifest far slower than other overdoses, yet they’re still the direct result of chronic drug abuse.

-“A lot of the time, people just don’t know what the actual harms of alcohol are, so a lot of the time they hear bits here and there but don’t actually know how concrete the evidence is around alcohol,” added Jenna Valleriani, strategic adviser for the Canadian Students for Sensible Drug Policy and an expert on cannabis policy, in an interview with VICE Canada.
+“A lot of the time, people just don’t know what the actual harms of alcohol are, so a lot of the time they hear bits here and there but don’t actually know how concrete the evidence is around alcohol,” added Jenna Valleriani, strategic advisor for the Canadian Students For Sensible Drug Policy and an expert on cannabis policy, in an interview with VICE Canada.

 According to experts, this is almost entirely because of lax policy decisions by Canadian governments—including a failure to require tobacco-like warning stickers on bottles and cans, or embark on a nationwide negative marketing campaign, or restricting how the alcohol industry can advertise.
 But when you make $6.1 billion a year from something, perhaps you’re a little less inclined to criticize it.